harvard-library/librarycloud_deploy/README.md

 1) Setup an AWS server with sufficient disk space to handle files to be loaded into LibraryCloud.
 A t2.small instance with 100GB of attached storage should be sufficient to start.

-2) Attach the disk, set permissions, add aand download code
+2) Attach the disk, set permissions, and download code

         lsblk
         sudo file -s /dev/xvdb